 Further Reading on SmashingMag:

-- Becoming A Better Facilitator5
+- Becoming A Better Facilitator

-- A Framework For Brainstorming Products6
+- A Framework For Brainstorming Products

 - Guidelines for Successful Communication With Clients

 Why Defining The Product Matters

 “Anything that can be offered to a market to satisfy a want or need.”